-In Maryland, you generally get at least six months after the sale to redeem the home (Md.
+Maryland homeowners generally get at least six months after the sale to redeem the home.
+(Md.
 Code Ann., Tax-Prop. § 14-833).
-This time period is called a "redemption period."
-During this time, you can pay off the tax debt and prevent the purchaser from getting title to your property.
+These six months are called a "redemption period."
+(In Baltimore City, the redemption period is nine months from the date of sale for owner-occupied residential properties.
+Md.
+Code Ann.
+Tax-Property § 14-833.)
+During this time, you can pay off the tax debt and prevent the purchaser from getting the title to your property.

-The redemption period is reduced for abandoned homes in Baltimore City.
 In some cases, the winning bidder can start the foreclosure process sooner.
-For example, a person or entity that purchases a certain type of abandoned property in Baltimore City at a tax sale with a minimum bid of less than the overdue amount can start the foreclosure at any time after the sale date (Md.
+For instance, a person or entity that purchases a certain type of abandoned property or vacant property, or when the governing body of a county or municipal corporation becomes the holder of a certificate of sale, the foreclosure can start at any time after the sale date.
+(Md.
 Code Ann., Tax-Prop. § 14-833).

-The redemption period is reduced for certain homes that need repairs.
-Also, if the home needs substantial repairs (or will need substantial repairs within six months) to comply with the local building code, the purchaser can start the foreclosure at any time after 60 days from the sale date (Md.
+If the home needs substantial repairs, or will need substantial repairs within six months, to comply with the local building code, the purchaser might, depending on the circumstances, be able to start the foreclosure at any time after 60 days from the sale date.
+(Md.
 Code Ann., Tax-Prop. § 14-833).

-If the winning bidder does not start the foreclosure within two years after the date of the certificate of sale, the certificate becomes void and the bidder loses all rights to your property (Md.
+If the winning bidder doesn’t start the foreclosure within two years after the date of the certificate of sale, the certificate becomes void, and the bidder loses all rights to your property.
+(Md.
 Code Ann., Tax-Prop. § 14-833).
-At this point, your property will probably be sold again if you don’t get caught up on the overdue amounts.
+At this point, your property will probably be sold at another tax sale if you don’t get caught up on the overdue amounts.